Search all sites near me now

 The Auckland Region has a number of lakes, which range in type, size, location, depth, catchment land use and water quality.
 The majority are dune lakes surrounded by rural land cover, however there is one volcanic lake surrounded by an urban catchment.

-Auckland Council monitors fifteen lakes every month, starting in 2020.
+Auckland Council monitors thirteen lakes every month, starting in 2020.
 Currently only four of these lakes are presented on LAWA until more data is available (after five years of data collection).
 These four lakes are recreationally used lakes that were regularly monitored historically.

 The quality and overall health of the region's lakes is dependent on a variety of factors.
 Several key pressures have been identified as potential drivers of changes in water quality in Auckland’s lakes including, but not limited to, catchment land cover type, pest fish, invasive plant species, internal nutrient loading, and a changing climate.